val-co/iceman/README.md

 - **[GROOT Forests](https://github.com/tudelft-cda-lab/GROOT)**
 - **[OC-Score](https://github.com/laudv/ocscore)**

 Other dependencies include Pandas, Numpy, Tqdm, Functools, Scikit-Learn, XGBoost, Pickle, Plotly, Collections, and Imbalanced-Learn.

+All the code is structured in the form of Jupyter Notebooks for ease of understanding and step-by-step execution, allowing you to experiment interactively.

+Certain operations in the notebooks, such as the counterexample region generation process, can take up a fair bit of time (ranging from 30 to 150 minutes in our experiments).
+As a result, the final outcomes of these stages are saved as pickled objects in the repository.
+To re-run these experiments from scratch, simply comment out the code that loads the pickled objects.

 For any questions, feel free to send me a message at **valency.colaco@liu.se**